johnschoeman/spotme/README.md

 This mobile iOS applicaiton will be built using the following technologies:

-- React Native 0.42.3- mobile implementation
+- React Native 0.49- mobile implementation
-- Expo v15.0
+- Expo v21.0
-- ReactJS v15 - desktop implementation for demo page
+- ReactJS v16 - desktop implementation for demo page
 - GraphQL data layer in Rails
-- Apollo Client v1.2 running on React Navtive
+- Apollo Client v1.4 running on React Navtive
 - Ruby on Rails v5
 - PostgreSQL
-- AWS

 Techincal challenges include:
  - Incorporation of two new technologies React Native and GraphQL